 1)Failing to receive a diagnosis of a mental health condition.

-In order to receive a favorable decision based on a mental health claim, you must first be diagnosed by a medical professional.
+In order to receive a favorable decision based on a mental health claim or to win a disability case for mental illness, you must first be diagnosed by a medical professional.

 The internet is vast and there are a lot of medical sites available.
 It’s easy to get lured into these sites and believe that we have a certain condition even if we haven’t seen a doctor.